‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 By 1790, America had a white population of 3,100,000.
 Nearly half a million (447,000) are estimated to have been either Irish-born or of Irish ancestry.
 Of these, some two-thirds (about 300,000) are thought to have originated in the province of Ulster.

-In an interesting aside – These Scots-Irish immigrants did not call themselves ‘Scots-Irish or Ulster-Scots” until the mid 19th Century, when the massive influx of Irish Catholic immigrants led then to feel the need to be separately identified.
+In an interesting aside – These Scots-Irish immigrants did not call themselves ‘Scots-Irish or Ulster-Scots” until the mid 19th Century, when the massive influx of Irish Catholic immigrants (as a result of the Great Famine) led then to feel the need to be separately identified.
 Prior to that they were happy to be identified as ‘Irish’.
-This is why so many famous figures in America during that period with that heritage, called themselves Irish … ‘Boone, Crockett, Bowie, Travis, Houston’ …. just to name a few famous to Texas.
+This is why so many famous figures in America during that period, with that heritage, proudly called themselves simply ‘Irish’ … ‘Boone, Crockett, Bowie, Travis, Houston’ …. just to name a few famous to Texas.
 I think this ‘partially’ explains the American phenomenon of confusing Ireland and Scotland as somehow the same countries to this day!
 LOL

 Irish American history: post American Independence:

 After Independence, Irish American history stepped up a pace with an estimated one million Irish immigrants arriving between 1783 and 1844.
-The majority, at least until the 1820’s, were artisans or professionals so they quickly assimilated and prospered.
+The majority, at least until the 1820’s (with the ending of the Penal Laws), were artisans or professionals so they quickly assimilated and prospered.

 The letters they sent home told of comforts the average Irish family could only dream of.
 Soon, many among the poorest were saving for their fare.
 This wave of Irish American immigration saw the unskilled and illiterate arrive, ready to seek their fortunes, and many found employment as laborers on some of America’s huge early infrastructure projects such as the Erie Canal.